Howdy. We're open during all alert levels, operating remotely and our advisers are ready to help. Take care out there!

 To be eligible for the HomeStart Grant you must:

-Welcome Home Loans are issued by selected banks and other lenders and are underwritten by Housing New Zealand.
+First Home Loans are issued by selected banks and other lenders and are underwritten by Housing New Zealand.
 This allows the lender to provide loans that would otherwise sit outside their normal lending standards.

-KiwiBuild is a recent government-led project with a mission to build affordable and comfortable homes for kiwi first home buyers.
+KiwiBuild is a government-led project with a mission to build affordable and comfortable homes for kiwi first home buyers.
 They're focusing on areas around New Zealand where prices are getting higher and home ownership is getting lower.
 If you fit the criteria it's a pretty sweet deal.
 Find out more about the initiative and whether you'll be eligible for a piece of the pie here.

 This is when being silly or forgetful with your money can come back to haunt you.
 Your home loan won’t be fully approved until the bank has seen your bank statements.
 Dishonoured direct debits or going into unarranged overdraft can make you look like a risky prospect and you could be declined.